 d.
 Taste and add any additional seasonings until I like how they taste

-Well, it turns out that this is actually the right way to mash potatoes.
-Just like when you make pie crust, you work in the butter to coat the flour and limit gluten formation.
+Well, it turns out that this is the right way to mash potatoes.
+When making a pie crust, you work in the butter to coat the flour and limit gluten formation.

 Can I add other ingredients to my mashed potatoes?

-For example, for a British-inspired twist to mashed potatoes, try mashing in some mustard powder and cheddar cheese.
+For example, try mashing in some mustard powder and cheddar cheese for a British-inspired twist to mashed potatoes.

 Really?
 I'm watching my figure!
 I mash my potatoes with half and half because that's how my mom did it, and I like them that way.

-You can use any dairy that you choose: buttermilk, 1% milk, skim milk, whole milk are all options.
-If you’re not concerned with the calories, consider mashing your potatoes with sour cream, full fat plain yogurt or even some heavy cream.
+You can use any dairy that you choose: buttermilk, 1% milk, skim milk, and whole milk are all options.
+If you're not concerned with the calories, consider mashing your potatoes with sour cream, full-fat plain yogurt, or even some heavy cream.

 I'm lactose intolerant.

-You can even use some of your potato (or other vegetable) cooking water as part of your liquid.Experiment with using plain soy milk, rice milk or similar.
+You can even use some of your potato (or other vegetables) cooking water as part of your liquid—experiment with plain soy milk, rice milk, or similar.

-If you have a juicer, mash your potatoes with some fresh vegetable juice.
-Celery would be especially tasty, I think.
-Stay away from brightly colored juices, though–the color might end up being a little weird, and remember, we eat with our eyes first!
+If you have a juicer, mash your potatoes with fresh vegetable juice.
+Celery would be delicious, I think.
+Please stay away from brightly colored juices, though--the color might be a little weird, and remember, we eat with our eyes first!

 I'm watching my cholesterol.

 Do I have to use butter in my mashed potatoes?
-Just like dairy seems to be the go-to liquid for mashed potatoes, butter is the go-to fat.
+Like dairy seems to be the go-to liquid for mashed potatoes, butter is the go-to fat.

-Of course, if you’re not watching your cholesterol, try using some duck fat, chicken fat or even some bacon fat.
+Of course, if you're not watching your cholesterol, try using duck fat, chicken fat, or even bacon fat.

 What can I do with my leftover mashed potatoes?

-Mashed potatoes taste best right after you cook them.
-We rarely have any leftover mashed potatoes because we really like them, but if you find yourself with some leftover mashed potatoes on your hands, here are a couple of ideas.
+Mashed potatoes taste the best right after you cook them.
+We rarely have any leftover mashed potatoes because we really like them, but if you find some leftover mashed potatoes on your hands, here are a couple of ideas.

 a.
-Reheat them on the stove–not in the microwave–in a covered pan.
-Add a little bit of butter and cooking liquid of your choice.
+Reheat them on the stove--not in the microwave--in a covered pan.
+Add a little bit of butter and the cooking liquid of your choice.
 Reheat them over medium heat, stirring occasionally only after they start warming up.
 The starches firm up in the refrigerator, so it will be easier to incorporate the extra ingredients once they warm up.

 b.
 Mix in an egg for every cup of leftover potatoes you have.
 You can also add in some grated Parmesan cheese.
-Mix together well and scoop 1/4 cup portions onto a hot griddle.
-Spread to about 1/2″ thick.
-Cook until golden brown, flip like a pancake, and cook the other side.
+Mix well and scoop ¼ cup portions onto a hot griddle.
+Spread to about ½" thick.
+Cook until golden brown, flip like a pancake and cook the other side.

 c.
 Make cream of potato soup.
-Mix leftover mashed potatoes with chicken stock and a touch of cream, heat and season to taste.d.
-Heat them up and spread them in a pie pan to make a “crust.”
-Fill with any savory meat and/or vegetable filling and bake for an unconventional “pot pie” or upside down shepherd’s pie.
+Mix leftover mashed potatoes with chicken stock and a touch of cream, heat, and season to taste.d.
+Heat them and spread them in a pie pan to make a "crust."
+Fill with any savory meat and/or vegetable filling and bake for an unconventional "pot pie" or upside-down shepherd's pie.

 Can I Make My Mashed Potatoes the Day Before?